-As we near the 49th anniversary of the Stonewall Riots, it’s satisfying to see how far the American LGBTQ community has come in just a few decades.
-But we also must realize we still have battles in front of us — the fight for healthcare and basic rights of transgender and gender-nonconforming people and acting against discriminatory laws are just two of many.
-You can learn more about how you can help the LGTBQ fight at home via the ACLU’s website and abroad via Human Rights Watch.
+As we mark the 50th anniversary of the Stonewall Riots, it’s satisfying to see how far the American LGBTQ community has come in just a few decades.
+But we also must realize we still have battles in front of us—the fight for health care and basic rights of transgender and gender-nonconforming people and acting against discriminatory laws are just two of many.
+You can learn more about how you can help the LGTBQ fight at home via the ACLU’s website.

 Stonewall may have catalyzed the movement in 1969, but it’s up to us in 2019 to keep it going.